-SANBI’s Conservation Gardens & Tourism Division manages SANBI’s network of nine National Botanical Gardens (NBGs), each with their associated tourism infrastructure and conservation estate, and Interpretation Section.
+SANBI’s Conservation Gardens & Tourism Division manages SANBI’s network of ten National Botanical Gardens (NBGs), each with their associated tourism infrastructure and conservation estate, and Interpretation Section.
 ‘Conservation Gardens’ is the international term for botanical gardens that include both landscaped and natural areas within their boundaries.

 Kirstenbosch National Botanical Garden is acclaimed as one of the great botanic gardens of the world.

 The pleasures of the Hantam National Botanical Garden are like expensive champagne, to be enjoyed slowly.

 This Botanical Garden was founded in 1982, but has been a popular venue for outings since the 1800’s.

 This lovely garden is situated in the centre of the coastal fynbos where the flora is at its richest.